drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 ![vertical view](../public/media/vertical_view.svg)

 It is clear by basic trigonometry that the tangent of half the angle of view is equal to half the ratio of the ground distance and the height.
-As parameterised:
+As parametrised:

 \\[ \\tan\\left(\\frac{\\alpha_x}{2}\\right) = \\frac{x}{2h} \\]